jamargoochIT/azure-setup/README.md

-Now we’ll scroll down to the next section to the next fields we need to fill which are same as last time:<br>
+Now we’ll scroll down to the next section to the next fields we need to fill which are the same as last time:<br>

 - Size – Here, we’ll choose Standard_E2s_v3 – 2 vcpus, 16GiB memory.
-This is basically going to affect the speed of the Virtual machine, having 2 virtual CPUs with 16 Gigabytes of memory will be fine for what we’re going to need it for.
+This is basically going to affect the speed of the virtual machine, having 2 virtual CPUs with 16 Gigabytes of memory will be fine for what we’re going to need it for.
 - Username – You can type what you want here and for the passwords.
 - Password
 - Confirm Password